-How does fiscal policy affect the Eurozone economy?
-Over the last decade, this topic has gained renewed attention among academics and policymakers alike.
-As the main policy interest rate of the European Central Bank (ECB) reached its lower bound, economic commentators have frequently asked for more fiscal actions to stimulate the economy.
-More recently, the Covid-19 rescue package implemented by the European Commission has re-emphasized the need for more precise knowledge concerning the impact and scope of government spending on the Eurozone economy.
-Despite the increased interest in the effects of fiscal policy in the Eurozone, the literature still lacks a thorough analysis that is able to address these important questions.
-In this paper, we aim to fill this gap by providing new empirical evidence on the economic impact of fiscal policy and its transmission mechanism in the Eurozone focusing on regional data.
+In recent years, the impact of fiscal policy on the Eurozone economy has become a topic of increasing interest among academics and policymakers.
+With the European Central Bank's main policy interest rate having reached its lower bound, there have been calls for more fiscal actions to stimulate economic growth.
+The Covid-19 rescue package implemented by the European Commission has also highlighted the need for a deeper understanding of the effects of government spending on the Eurozone economy.
+Despite this heightened attention, the literature still lacks a comprehensive analysis that can address these important questions.

+The goal of this chapter is to fill this gap by providing new empirical evidence on the economic impact of fiscal policy in the Eurozone.
+Specifically, we focus on regional data and examine the transmission mechanism of fiscal policy.
+To do this, we use ARDECO database which offers data series on output, private investment, employment, hours worked, and wages at different regional aggregations and sectoral divisions.

-Our empirical analysis employs a newly assembled rich dataset, ARDECO, which offers series on output, private investment, employment, hours worked, and wages at different regional aggregations and sectoral divisions.
-For identification, we use a Bartik type instrument, which identifies the effect of government spending on economic activity by relating the changes in regional government spending to the differential regional exposure to changes in national government spending (Bartik, 1991).
-We combine the Bartik instrument with instrumental variable local projections to estimate fiscal multipliers and impulse responses.
+Our approach uses a Bartik-type instrument for identification.
+This instrument relates changes in regional government spending to the differential regional exposure to changes in national government spending.
+We use this instrument in an instrumental variable local projections setting to estimate fiscal multipliers and impulse responses.